Altronix/linq-network/_sources/api/api_c/api_c_atx_net_listen.rst.txt

 .. code-block:: c

-   atx_net_socket atx_net_listen(atx_net_s* net, const char *ep);
+   linq_network_socket linq_network_listen(linq_network_s* net, const char *ep);

 This routine will listen for incoming connections (via IPC, or TCP) depending on the format string passed as the second argument.
-Using the atx_net_listen and atx_net_close\_... api's you can dynamically change the port numbers you are listening to during runtime.
+Using the linq_network_listen and linq_network_close\_... api's you can dynamically change the port numbers you are listening to during runtime.

 .. note:: You must enable the LinQ Library Configuration **WITH_SQLITE** to use the HTTP endpoint